History

 In EYFS children start with thinking about themselves and ordering events in their day progressing to looking at changes since they were a baby and then building upon things that happen during their year at school.

-Children’s historical learning in Key Stage One starts with the familiar – looking at toys they play with today and comparing them to toys their grandparents played with in the 1960s.
-As children’s learning travels further back in time History is brought to life through a trip to Windsor Castle and a full day workshop on the Great Fire of London where children learn through drama and using their excavation skills.
+Children’s historical learning in Key Stage One starts with the familiar – looking at toys they play with today and comparing them to toys their teachers played with in the 1960s.
+As children’s learning travels further back in time, History is brought to life through learning about people from the past as well as having visitors in such as a full day immersive workshop on the Great Fire of London.

-In Key Stage Two the history of Britain is interwoven with that of the Ancient Civilisations of China and Greece.
+In Key Stage Two the history of Britain is interwoven with that of the Ancient Civilisations of Egyptians, Mayans and Greece.
 Children explore the concepts of civilisation, continuity and change, cause and consequence, similarity, difference and significance.
-Immersive workshop days for Prehistoric Britain, The Romans and The Homefront develop children’s understanding of life in Britain during different eras.
-Children express their learning through drama, art, discussion and writing.
+Immersive workshop days such as Prehistoric Britain and trips out to places such as the Verulamium Museum in St Albans help develop children’s understanding of life in Britain during different eras.